VLC media player: History

 In 2007 the VLC project decided, for license compatibility reasons, not to upgrade to the just-released GPLv3.
 After 13 years of development, version 1.0.0 of VLC media player was released on July 7, 2009.
 Work began on VLC for Android in 2010 and it has been available for Android devices on the Google Play store since 2011.
 In September 2010, a company named "Applidium" developed a VLC port for iOS under GPLv2 with the endorsement of the VLC project, which was accepted by Apple for their App Store.
 In January 2011, after VLC developer Rémi Denis-Courmont's complaint to Apple about the licensing conflict between the VLC's GPLv2 and the App store's policies, the VLC had been withdrawn from the Apple App Store by Apple.
 Subsequently, in October 2011 the VLC authors began to relicense the engine parts of VLC from the GPL-2.0-or-later to the LGPL-2.1-or-later to achieve better license compatibility, for instance with the Apple App Store.
 In July 2013 the VLC application could be resubmitted to the iOS App Store under the MPL-2.0.
 Version 2.0.0 of VLC media player was released on February 18, 2012.
 The version for the Windows Store was released on March 13, 2014.
 Support for Windows RT, Windows Phone and Xbox One were added later.
-As of 2016 VLC is the third in the sourceforge.net overall download count, and there have been more than 3 billion downloads.
+As of 2016 VLC was the third in the SourceForge overall download count.

 Version 3.0 was in development for Windows, Linux and macOS since June 2016 and released in February 2018.
-It contains many new features including Chromecast output support (except subtitles), hardware-accelerated decoding, 4K and 8K playback, 10-bit and HDR playback, 360° video and 3D audio, audio passthrough for HD audio codecs, Blu-ray Java menu support, and local network drive browsing.
+It contains many new features including Chromecast output support (except subtitles), hardware-accelerated decoding enabled by default, 4K and 8K playback, 10-bit and HDR playback, 360° video and 3D audio, audio passthrough for HD audio codecs, BD-J menu support, and local network drive browsing.

 In December 2017 the European Parliament approved a budget that funds a bug bounty program for VLC to improve the EU's IT infrastructure.

+In January 2025, the VLC project revealed a demonstration at CES 2025 displaying offline AI-powered translation and subtitling in the software and announced that it had reached more than 6 billion downloads.